 Yes.
-All ASU websites including faculty members websites for their classes need to be accessible.
+All Arkansas State websites including faculty members websites for their classes need to be accessible.
 For help in making websites more accessible, contact Disability Services.
 Read about web accessibility guidelines.

 I would like to be active in the community and would like to join an organization.

 Delta Sigma Omicron (DSO) is a student organization sponsored by Disability Services.
 To view more information about DSO, please visit the DSO website.
 Other volunteer organizations include: Volunteers in Action, Note taking, Campus Guides, and Study Services.

 I would like to use alternative format for my books.
 How do I request the service?